kodurusairam/Wireshark-tcp-dns-retransmission-analysis/README.md

 * **Identification:** Used the filter `tcp.analysis.retransmission`.
 * **Observation:** Highlighted packets marked in **Black/Red** by Wireshark, indicating that the original data segments were likely lost or delayed in transit.
 * **Impact:** Analyzed how these retransmissions affected the overall throughput of the stream.

+* ## Findings
+- DNS traffic resolved domains correctly
+- TCP connections followed expected handshake patterns
+- Retransmissions observed were normal and common in real-world traffic

+## Conclusion
+This project helped me understand how normal network traffic behaves and how to distinguish expected retransmissions from suspicious activity — a key skill for SOC analysts.